Grails-Plugin-Consortium/grails-cxf/README.markdown

 *Note If you are using a SortedSet, your object must implement the `Comparable` interface!*

-The following are additional ways you can control your xml schema.
+You may also choose to control the way your xml schema looks for these hasMany objects.
 You can specify a nested list schema using an `XmlElementWrapper` which would map the xml similar to the following:

 ```groovy
 @XmlAccessorType(XmlAccessType.NONE)